Yixuannn436/Rummikub/README.md

 - Game setup and tile distribution: Initializes the standard 104-tile deck and automatically distributes 14 starting tiles to 1-3 human players and 1 AI opponent.
 - Turn-based action system: Allows players to choose between playing valid combinations (melds) from their hand onto the board or drawing a tile from the pool.
 - "Breaking the ice" logic: Implements a point-calculation system that enforces the 30-point minimum threshold for a player's initial move before they can play freely.
-- Meld validation: Evaluates played tiles to ensure they form valid Groups (3-4 tiles of the same number, different colors) or Runs (3+ consecutive tiles of the same color).
+- Meld validation and board management: Evaluates played tiles to ensure they form valid Groups (3-4 tiles of the same number, different colors) or Runs (3+ consecutive tiles of the same color).
 - AI opponent: Features an automated player capable of scanning its hand to find valid melds or drawing tile from the pool when no moves are available.
 - Win conditions: Detects sudden-death victories when a player empties their hand, and calculates the lowest remaining face value to determine a winner in the event of a stalemate (empty draw pool).
 - Game save system: Permits players to save their current game progress and load it at a later time to resume play.